2020–21 MPBL playoffs: Division finals

-Both Game Threes of the Division Finals are suspended indefinitely due to the COVID-19 outbreak.
-Almost exactly after a year the league stopped play, the league will resume its play on March 10, 2021 in which the remaining games will be played via bubble in Subic.
-The league will be broadcasting the remaining games on A2Z Channel 11 and Kapamilya Channel after its former TV partner, ABS-CBN Sports was dissolved (ports division of ABS-CBN), due to failure to renew its broadcast franchise last 2020.
+North Division finals

-Northern Division Finals: (1) San Juan Knights vs. (3) Makati Super Crunch
+(1) San Juan Knights vs. (3) Makati Super Crunch

+Game 3 of the North Division finals was heavily affected in the San Juan Knights' favor as the Makati Super Crunch entered this game with only a five-man roster.
+Financial troubles amid the COVID-19 pandemic caused key players of the Makati side to not play for the team in the crucial do-or-die game.

+South Division finals

-Southern Division Finals: (1) Davao Occidental Tigers vs. (3) Basilan Steel
+(1) Davao Occidental Tigers vs. (3) Basilan Steel

-The third game is postponed to a later date after a player from the Basilan Steel tested positive from COVID-19.
-The league gave an ultimatum to the entire Basilan team that should all of the swab tests of the players and the team officials return negative, the game three of the series shall be played on March 17, with the National Finals starting immediately next day, March 18, 2021.
-However, if even at least one swab test from the team comes back positive, then Davao Occidental will win the division title by default (2–0 final score for a defaulted game based on FIBA rules) and advance to the National Finals.

-On March 16, the league announced that there were an additional two members from the Basilan delegation that also caught positive with the virus, making it a total of four, and as a result, they awarded the Southern Division championship to the Tigers and advanced to the National Finals for the second consecutive season, setting up a rematch with the defending champions, San Juan Knights.
+This game was originally going to be postponed after a player from the Basilan Steel tested positive from COVID-19.
+The league decided that should another member of the Basilan delegation test positive, the game would be defaulted and Davao Occidental would win the series and the division title.
+On March 16, the league announced that an additional two members of the Basilan delegation were also tested positive from the virus.
+As a result, the game, the series, and the division title were all awarded in favor of Davao Occidental by default.
+As per FIBA rules, the game was ruled as a 2–0 victory for Davao Occidental.

-2021 MPBL Finals: (N1) San Juan Knights vs. (S1) Davao Occidental Tigers
+2021 MPBL finals: (N1) San Juan Knights vs. (S1) Davao Occidental Tigers

-The San Juan Knights and the Davao Occidental Tigers competed in the MPBL Finals to determine the third MPBL Champions.
+The San Juan Knights and the Davao Occidental Tigers competed in the MPBL finals to determine the third MPBL Champions.
 This was the first championship series to be held entirely inside a bubble, hosted by Subic.
 The series was a rematch of the last season's finals between both teams, with San Juan winning last year's championship in five games.
 The Tigers avenged their last season's finals loss against the Knights, defeating them in four games to win the title.

 This is the second finals meeting between the Knights and the Tigers, with the Knights winning the first one.

+Broadcast notes

+As part of the broadcast deal, ABS-CBN held the broadcast rights for the entire playoff series.
+Prior to the suspension, all games were split between the network's sports channels, S+A and Liga.
+During the midst of the suspension, ABS-CBN's franchise expired, thus all post-suspension games were aired on A2Z, formed via a blocktime agreement with ZOE Broadcasting Network.